Austin to New Orleans drive time is around nine hours straight, but why would you want to go direct when there are so many cool stop offs on the way?

-Houmas Plantation to Oak Alley Plantation | 32 mins
+Houmas Plantation to Oak Alley Plantation road trip | 32 mins

-6. Oak Alley Plantation
+7. Learn about the Oak Alley Plantation

 Walk up the main entrance of the Oak Alley Plantation and you’ll be wowed.
 I guarantee.
 Huge oak trees flank the driveway, ones that were rooted long before the plantation was established but seem totally made for it.

 You’re in plantation country now and Oak Alley is one of the grandest ones to see.
 On site you’ll find a re-creation of the slaves quarters, along with some of the tools and apparatus they’d use to control them.
 There are also displays set out as odes to the slaves who’d made the plantation what it is today and what happened to them in the end.

 Take a tour around the grand house – it’s the best way to learn about the tedious and degrading work the slaves used to do there, and how things have changed.